Building Policies & Procedures

 The Smith College Campus Center is open to Smith students, faculty and staff as well as guests, including those from the local community who are attending registered meetings or functions or simply seeking a place to relax.

-Space in the Campus Center may be reserved through the R25 online calendar by students, academic departments, faculty and staff with a Smith ID.
+Space in the Campus Center may be reserved through the 25 Live Reservation System by active student organizations and departments.

 Decorations and Equipment

 The Campus Center requires advance notice of any non-Campus Center equipment that will be brought into the facility.
 This includes tables, chairs, rental equipment and decorations.
 You must provide a list of equipment and decorations to the Office of Student Engagement seven days before the event.
 Helium balloons are not permitted in the Campus Center as they may interfere with the fire detection system.